sampsyo/cs6120/content/blog/2019-10-25-efficient-path-profiling/index.md

 Counting instrumentation is based on incrementing a specific register whenever a given edge is passed; such writes can be expensive, so we select edges to minimize the number of writes while still producing correct results.
 To construct counting efficiently, we must first identify the most taken edges (based on the edge weights computed earlier) and avoid incrementing when using those edges.
 Specifically, we compute the maximum spanning tree with respect to edge weights.
-All updates then only reason about those edges in the _chord_, the set of edges not in the maximum spanning tree.
+All updates then only reason about those edges in the set of _chords_, the edges not in the maximum spanning tree.

-Instrumentation for the graph (choosing which register each path updates) is then added for each edge in the chord based on the integers computed earlier.
+Instrumentation for the graph (the code for updating register associated with the path) is then added for each edge in the chord based on the integers computed earlier.
 Since each path of integers must be unique, the register selected by a given chord edge is simply given as the minimum integer increment since the last chord edge for any path.
-This algorithm gives the instrumentation for the integers calculated on our sample CFG as follows, where edges with squares are part of the chord:
+This algorithm gives the instrumentation for the integers calculated on our sample CFG as follows, where edges with squares are chords:

 <img src="instrumentation.png" alt="drawing" width="300"/>